 - 1. The County retains the right to determine: - a.
 The mode of transportation utilized by County employees. - b.
 The number, type and availability of County vehicles. - c.
 The process for determining who will be authorized to drive any vehicle on behalf of the County. - d.
 Generally, if available, employees will use County vehicles or public transportation, before using private vehicles. - e.
-No employee using his/her personal vehicle on official County business, or any County owned vehicle or mechanical device, shall engage in any form of "distracted driving" as defined in State law including talking on the cell phone, texting, or driving while under the influence of any intoxicants or drugs that impair driving judgment or abilities. - 2.
-Out-of-County Travel: At times it is necessary for employees to travel out of the County to represent Curry County at meetings, attend training sessions or conduct other County business.
-Often such travel requires that an employee remain away from his home and work site for more than one day.
+For rules on use of County or personal vehicle for County business refer to Article 35 Curry County Fleet Policy - 2.
+Out-of-County Travel: Often out-of-County travel requires that an employee remain away from his home and work site for more than one day.
 The following policies apply to such travel and should serve as a basic guide in planning transportation and lodging arrangements. - a.
-An employee shall seek the approval of the appointing authority prior to undertaking any out-of-County travel for business or training purposes.
-Likewise, any arrangements for transportation or lodging must be approved by the appointing authority prior to the employee's departure.
-Further, any arrangements for family members to travel with employees must be approved by the appointing authority. - b.
+An employee shall seek the approval of the Appointing Authority prior to undertaking any out-of-County travel for business or training purposes.
+Likewise, any arrangements for transportation or lodging must be approved by the Appointing Authority prior to the employee's departure.
+Further, any arrangements for family members to travel with employees must be approved by the Appointing Authority.
+County Legal Counsel shall obtain pre-approval for travel from any County Commissioner. - b.
 To minimize transportation costs and maximize the efficiency of use of County vehicles, it is expected that an employee will use a County vehicle as transportation when attending meetings or training outside of Curry County.